ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 2. Update the `step3_instance_count` variable to **2** and **Save** the setting.
 3. Apply the plan to see the additional two instances (one frontend VSI and one backend VSI) provisioned.
 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should now see `2` instances.
-5. Refresh the load balancer URL multiple times to see the details of the VSI serving the request.
+5. Refresh the application multiple times to see the details of the VSIs serving the request.

 To monitor the load balancers and to check the logs, follow the steps mentioned in [this section of the tutorial](/docs/solution-tutorials?topic=solution-tutorials-vpc-scaling-dedicated-compute#vpc-scaling-dedicated-compute-observe)